TristanWebber/garage_monitor/README.md

 Have you ever felt like you left home without shutting the door, leaving your prized possessions visible to all passers-by?
 Have you ever doubled back home only to find the door was shut after all, so checking was just a waste of time?

-This project seeks to solve this by using a microcontroller to detect the garage door status and transmitting it to a cloud service, allowing for the status to be checked on your phone.
+This project seeks to solve this by using a microcontroller to detect the garage door status and transmit it to a cloud service, allowing for the status to be checked remotely on your phone.

-For a modern microcontroller, that is an easy life.
+For a modern microcontroller, this is a simple use case.
 Similarly, for the author, who routinely writes firmware for a day job, it's not a major challenge.
 To ensure neither the microcontroller or the engineer get too bored the project will add some other features, and demonstrate a number of different solutions to the problem.

 ## The Journey

 This project is as simple or as complex as you care to make it.
 It is very easy to articulate what needs to be done by the microcontroller at a high level, so the problem presents a good opportunity to walk through a range of solutions and focus on the nuance of the implementation, rather than thrashing around with a particularly hard problem.
 My goal is to create the project multiple times, and in each subproject I will explore a different concept.
-In rough terms, I will start the journey at a relatively high level and perform all tasks with abstraction, then I will gradually descend closer to the hardware and investigate pros and cons of having a low level of control.
+In rough terms, I will start the journey at a high level and perform all tasks with abstractions provided by Arduino libraries, then I will gradually descend closer to the hardware and investigate pros and cons of having low-level control.

 This project touches on many common features of embedded firmware design including: